 But the only thing I found annoying was that there’s no comprehensive guide on how to use it and maximize it to manage my finances.
 Until now…

 How to Use Mint.com with The Mint Manual

 Enter The Mint Manual: A shortcut to mastering and saving money with Mint.com by Tim Murphy!

-Finally there’s a step-by-step guide that will show you how to use Mint.com while saving you tons of time and headache trying to figure out how Mint.com works – and all the different types of devices.
+Finally there’s a step-by-step guide that will show you how to use Mint.com while saving you tons of time and headache trying to figure out how Mint.com works, with instructions for using different types of devices.

 The design and format is beautiful, clean and easy to understand.
 The Mint Manual is made up of 5 stand alone sections, in case you don’t use the other types of devices: